History of the United Kingdom: 2015 election

-2016 EU referendum
+2016 EU membership referendum

-On 20 February 2016, British Prime Minister David Cameron announced that a referendum on the UK's membership of the European Union would be held on 23 June 2016, following years of campaigning by eurosceptics.
-Debates and campaigns by parties supporting both "Remain" (Britain Stronger in Europe)and "Leave" (Vote Leave) focused on concerns regarding trade and the European Single Market, security, migration and sovereignty.
-The result of the referendum was in favour of the country leaving the EU with 51.9% of voters wanting to leave.
-David Cameron resigned from Parliament on 13 July, which led to Theresa May succeeding him as Prime Minister.
+In February 2016, Prime Minister Cameron announced that a referendum on the UK's membership of the European Union would be held on 23 June 2016, following years of campaigning by eurosceptics.
+Campaigns by parties supporting both "Remain" (Britain Stronger in Europe) and "Leave" (Vote Leave) focused on concerns regarding trade and the European single market, security, migration and sovereignty.
+The result of the referendum was in favour of the country leaving the EU with 52% of voters wanting to leave.
+Cameron resigned, with Theresa May succeeding him as Prime Minister.

-The UK remained a member of the EU for the time being, but invoked Article 50 of the Lisbon Treaty on 29 March 2017.
-This started negotiations on a withdrawal agreement that will last no more than two years (unless the Council and the UK agree to extend the negotiation period), before an exit from the European Union (Brexit) intended on 29 March 2019 but later extended to currently 31 October 2019.
-The longer-term implications of the referendum vote remain uncertain, with politicians and commentators suggesting various outcomes.
+The UK remained a member of the EU, but invoked Article 50 of the Lisbon Treaty in March 2017.
+This started negotiations on a withdrawal agreement, before an exit from the EU (Brexit) intended for March 2019 but later extended, to early 2020.

-The debate on Brexit grew heated.
-During the 2016 campaign on the referendum, Boris Johnson became a leading proponent of Vote Leave, stating, "The EU is, I'm afraid a job-destroying engine.
-You can see it all across southern Europe, you can see it, alas, in our country".
-A victory for Brexit, he argued, would be "independence day" for Britain if it leaves the European Union.
+During the 2016 referendum, Boris Johnson became a leading proponent of Vote Leave.
 By 2019, Johnson was Prime Minister and pushed hard for an exit on 31 October 2019.
 The opponents warned of bedlam.
-Political commentator Jonathan Freedland argued in late summer 2019 that the Britain of 2019 is, "in the grip of a populism that is trampling on the norms and constraints of liberal democracy, that is contemplating a collective act of self-harm without precedent, that is bracing itself for disruption, shortages, even civil unrest unknown in peacetime.
+Commentator Jonathan Freedland argued in summer 2019 that the Britain was, "in the grip of a populism that is trampling on the norms and constraints of liberal democracy, that is contemplating a collective act of self-harm without precedent, that is bracing itself for disruption, shortages, even civil unrest unknown in peacetime.
 This is not the consequence of unavoidable war or an unforeseen natural disaster, but is entirely of the country's own making."